 2. Transport cost for Manaslu circuit and Tsum valley

-15 days Manaslu circuit trek starts from Soti Khola, a small town north of Arughat.
-It is approximately 130 kilometer northwest of Kathmandu.
+15 day Manaslu circuit trek starts from Soti Khola, a small town north of Arughat.
+It is approximately 130 kilometers northwest of Kathmandu.
 There are no flights between Kathmandu and Arughat.
 So your options are only limited to fun-packed local buses or private jeeps.

 Kathmandu to Soti Khola via Arughat

-Prices will depend on which routes you are taking to Arughat, which happens to be quite a few.
-The local bus will cost in between USD 10 to USD 15 per person depending on the season.
+Prices will depend on which routes you take to Arughat, which happens to be quite a few.
+Depending on the season, the local bus will cost between USD 10 to USD 15 per person.
 Normally it is a fixed price but can go up during the peak season or festival time.
-Private jeep will cost somewhere between USD 200 to USD 250 for up to seven people.
+A private jeep will cost somewhere between USD 200 to USD 250 for up to seven people.

-Please note some jeep can fit only four people and some can fit up to nine people.
-Generally, available SUV can fit up to seven people.
+Please note that some jeeps can fit only four people, and others can fit up to nine.
+Generally, an available SUVs can fit up to seven people.
 There will be enough space on the roof rack for the backpacks.